luciano-fiandesio/beanborg/README.md

 ### Rules

-The beanborg's rules engine comes with a number of preexisting rules.
-Rules are always referenced by **name** and can be used to assign an account to a transaction, ignore a transaction or replace the name of a transaction's conterparty.
+The Beanborg's rules engine comes with a number of preexisting rules.
+Rules are always referenced by **name** and can be used to assign an account to a transaction, ignore a transaction or replace the name of a transaction's counterparty.
-Some rules require a look-up table file in order to find the right value and execute the rule action.
+Some rules require a look-up table file to find the right value and execute the rule action.

 A look-up table file is also a CSV file, composed of 3 columns: `value`, `expression`, `result`.